TEN-framework/ten_framework/docs/tutorials/how_to_run_local_model_in_python_extensions.md

 # How to run local model in Python extensions

-In the 'TEN' world, extensions can not only leverage third-party AI model services to implement functionalities but also run AI models locally which reduces the latency and cost of the service.
+In the TEN world, extensions can not only leverage third-party AI model services to implement functionalities but also run AI models locally which reduces the latency and cost of the service.
 In this tutorial, we will introduce how to run a local model in a Python extension, and how to interact with the